Fuel Injector Cleaning Cost

 You might also like our articles about the cost of fuel pump replacement, valve cover gasket replacement, or throttle body service.

-For instance, a LATimes.com article states that hiring a professional mechanic to clean the injector will average at around $69.
+For instance, a LATimes.com article states that hiring a professional mechanic for injector cleaning service will average around $69.

 What are the extra costs?

-Considering the fuel injector is interconnected, additional repairs or maintenance may be needed.
-Either you have to buy a new injector and spend an additional $100, swap the old fuel filter with a new one for $50, or just change the oil as it frequently happens, you should be ready to spend extra.
+Considering the fuel injector is interconnected, additional car repairs or maintenance may be needed.
+Either you have to buy a new injector and spend an additional $100 (this is the average cost of a fuel injector), swap the old fuel filter with a new one for $50, or just change the oil as it frequently happens, you should be ready to spend extra on your car or truck.

 Cleaning overview

-As mentioned already, the cleaning can be done simply and cheaply with the use of a concentrated cleaner that is being poured into the fuel tank.
-The complete fuel induction cleaning, the tank cleaning, the elimination of engine noises (knocks or pings) preceded by a visual inspection are part of the professional procedure.
+As mentioned already, the cleaning can be done simply and cheaply with the use of a concentrated fuel injector cleaner that is being poured into the dirty fuel tank.
+The complete fuel induction cleaning, the tank cleaning, and the elimination of engine noises (knocks or pings) preceded by a visual inspection are part of the professional procedure from a service center.

 Fuel Injector CleaningFirst of all, make sure that this is indeed your problem.
 If you do not have any performance problems and you know for sure that cleaning the injector is your decisive solution, there’s no point in repairing it.
 However, if you proceed with the repairs, try to get some quotes before.

 If you decide to do the job by yourself, keep in mind that there are plenty of products that cost around $10 and it’s not rocket science at all.
-You just have to pour some cleaner and let the engine idle for 15 minutes.
-Not to mention, that except for the visual inspection you won’t notice anything different when the mechanic’s doing it.
+You just have to pour some cleaner into the gas tank and let the engine idle for 15 minutes.
+Not to mention, that except for the visual inspection, you won’t notice anything different when you take your car to the mechanic.

 The most important thing is to keep it under $100.
 It’s highly recommended to look up assistance elsewhere if the price is higher than $100.